Disturbances in Influence of a Shepherding Agent is More Impactful than Sensorial Noise During Swarm Guidance: Results and Discussion

-After validating the stability of the setups, we conduct the investigation on how the actuation and perception noises impact the performance of the shepherd.
-Figure~\ref{fig:lamda0-alpha0} shows actuation noise ($\lambda$) impacting more dramatically the performance of the shepherd than the perception noise ($\alpha$).
-We can see that when under the noise-free condition of perception $\alpha_0$, the shepherding task collapses at $\lambda_5$; meanwhile, without the actuation noise ($\lambda_0$), the shepherd is still able to successfully achieve the shepherding task until the very high level-$\alpha_7$ with approximately 600 steps.
+After validating the stability of the setups, we investigate how the actuation and perception noises impact the performance of the shepherd.
+Figure~\ref{fig:lamda0-alpha0} shows actuation noise ($\lambda$) impacting the performance of the shepherd more dramatically than the perception noise ($\alpha$).
+We can see that when under the noise-free condition of perception $\alpha_0$, the shepherding task collapses at $\lambda_5$; meanwhile, without the actuation noise ($\lambda_0$), the shepherd is still able to successfully achieve the shepherding task until the very high level-$\alpha_7$ is reached with approximately 600 steps.
 It notes that the value of the actuation noise is considerably smaller than that of the perception noise (10 times).
 Furthermore, it is interesting that the change of the threshold $f$ does not impact drastically on the performance of the shepherd under the actuation noise; meanwhile, for the perception noise, this change has obvious effects on the shepherd\textquoteright s performance.
-The decreasing collecting frequency allows to maintain the success rate with nearly $100\%$ as well as the smaller number of steps are maintained even though the perception noise increases.
+With decreasing collecting frequency, the success rate is maintained at nearly $100\%$ and a smaller number of steps are required even though the perception noise increases.